concord-consortium/lab/readme.md

    This creates the `bin/` directory and populates it with command-line executables for running the specific versions of the RubyGems installed for development.

-4. Generates the `dist/` directory:
+4. Generates the `server/public` directory:

+5. Generates the Java resources in the `server/public/jnlp` directory:

 You should now be able to open the file: `dist/index.html` in a browser and run some of the examples.